 Or ... maybe a key lime pie?
 Why not?
 Limes are green, right?

-Instead of that green beer, I could probably go for one of these instead!
+While I prefer to forgo that cheap green beer these days, I could probably go for one of these instead!

 May love and laughter light your days,